 Picture this: my mom, aunt and I hop on a bus headed to Paris in the middle of the night.
 It’s a very last minute decision and we’re beyond excited.
-We’re expected to arrive early in the morning, but in the wee hours, somewhere in Belgium, we find ourselves stuck on the side of a road.
+We’re expected to arrive early in the morning, but in the wee hours, somewhere in Belgium, we find ourselves stuck on the side of the road.
 Hours go by and it’s very clear we’re not going anywhere.
-Our German driver looks confused; at this point he’s tried everything to fix the problem but without success.
-The Frenchman sitting next to us is by no means happy about the situation and jumps out of the bus.
+Our German driver looks confused; at this point he’s tried everything to fix the problem but to no success.
+The Frenchman sitting next to us is by no means happy about the situation and jumps out of the bus, screaming out of frustration.
 We all look at each other and wonder quietly, will we ever get to Paris?

 But then suddenly, to everyone’s surprise, a miracle happens and we’re back on the road.
 We’re closer to Paris than we’d imagined and soon enough we’re getting off in The City of Lights!
 C’est magnifique!